c0j0s/Customisable-Notion-Task-Handler/README.md

 # A Customisable Notion Task Handler
 After tinkering with the unofficial notion python api for a while, I find myself constantly switching between notion and scripting environment a lot, oftentimes for the sole purpose of testing a few new lines of codes added to the entire script.

 Furthermore, deployment of the service scripts to the server can be a pain, I would have to manually log onto my server, upload the file and run the script, etc. As such, I wonder if there’s a way for me to do all these unit testing, deployment in notion itself?
-And so this project is born.
+And so this project was born.

 This project allows you to create, run, and deploy python code from notion page itself by simply running a single python script in your machine.